casey/just/organization.md

 - Cached Recipes (Clearing the Cache / Input Files / Output Files / Friendly Admonitions)

 ### Reference
-- Attributes (Enabling and Disabling Recipes / Disabling Changing Directory / Requiring Confirmation / Custom Confirmation Prompt / Metadata)
+- Attributes (the table of attributes)
 - Settings (Table of Settings + all per-setting subsections)
 - Build-in functions (the lists of functions)
 - Constants